Header Image

 Factory space an important consideration?
 We can offer models featuring telescoping of the boom, minimising space requirements to the rear.
 Movement of the telescoping sections is synchronous.
 Helping to ensure the highest possible smoothness of motion is maintained.

-Longitudinal seam welders are utilised in manufacturing cylinders in a wide range of thickness and length.
+Utilised in manufacturing cylinders, Longitudinal seam welders are capable of welding a wide range of materials, thickness and length.
 Applications range from the seam welding of small diameter tubes with short length and ultra thin wall thickness. (like bellows and instrument manufacture).
 Through to large diameter beverage and brewing tanks, and thick wall pressure vessels.

 Seam welders can be used with a number of welding processes.
 TIG and plasma tig welding are ideal for use where precision and weld aesthetics are important.
 Or for thin material.
 For speed, efficiency, or thicker material, MIG and sub arc are the preferred choice.